Frederick Deknatel is the Executive Editor of Democracy in Exile, the DAWN journal.

 Sudan's relationship with the Abraham Accords faces a particularly complication today.
 The main belligerents in Sudan's war are the Sudanese Armed Forces under Gen. Abdel Fattah al-Burhan, who first met with Netanyahu in 2020, and the paramilitary Rapid Support Forces (RSF) under Gen. Mohamad Hamdan Dagalo, better known as "Hemedti," who maintains close ties to Mossad.
 Burhan and Hemedti also have their own rival benefactors in the Gulf—Saudi Arabia and the UAE, respectively—that are deeply embroiled in the future of the Abraham Accords.

 Saudi Arabia could well reign supreme in the first months of Trump's presidency, as the prospect for Saudi normalization with Israel occupies the new administration.
 Following his reelection, Trump allegedly called Saudi Crown Prince Mohamed bin Salman before even Netanyahu.
-But despite this early favor, MBS may find it difficult to balance pressure from Washington for Israeli normalization with the internal pressure from a young Saudi population horrified by Israeli's violence against Palestinians from Gaza to Lebanon.
+But despite this early favor, MBS may find it difficult to balance pressure from Washington for Israeli normalization with the internal pressure from a young Saudi population horrified by Israeli's violence from Gaza to Lebanon.
 No amount of job creation and music concerts may be enough to stave off potential political unrest in the kingdom, and MBS's favor with Trump may only last as long as he's able to keep Trump happy.
 Saudi Arabia's condition for normalization—Palestinian statehood—may not survive pressure from a Trump White House, but Trump may offer new concessions, like lending support to Saudi allies in the region, say in Sudan's war.

 The UAE will be ready to take advantage of their primary position in the Abraham Accords and their decade-long diplomatic investments in Washington, on both sides of the aisle.
 The Emiratis will try to quietly exploit MBS's impossible balancing act however they can, in order to win Trump's favor and perhaps elevate their own proxy in Sudan, the RSF.